|Building on a Legacy of Excellence|

 The SRJC Paramedic Academy is a nationally accredited, state approved intensive program that prepares the student to not only successfully complete the national certification board exam necessary for California paramedic licensure, but to function as a fully capable field care clinician providing competent, compassionate care to the sick and injured.

 Taught by local and national experts in the field, the Academy has an excellent reputation for preparing students for the rigors and rewards of prehospital care.
+Over the past two years, Academy graduates have passed their NTREMT board exams on the first attempt.

 You must possess the following minimum qualifications in order to be accepted into the Paramedic Academy: